Teaching License Certificate

 An education credential tailored to you.

-Enter the teaching profession and earn the credential you need to begin a meaningful career in education with the Post-Baccalaureate Licensure – Teacher Education online program from Notre Dame College.
+Enter the teaching profession and earn the credential you need to begin a meaningful career in education with the Post-Baccalaureate – Teaching License Certificate program from Notre Dame College.

-The Teacher Education licensure online program is offered in a truly flexible format, giving you the opportunity to earn your degree in a way that is best for you.
+The Post-Baccalaureate Teaching License Certificate online program is offered in a flexible format, giving you the opportunity to earn your teaching licensure in a way that is best for you.
 The synchronous nature of our courses means you will be able to build a community with your professors and peers.
 Engage, collaborate and network with other future education professionals.

 Topics of Study

-Designed for those who hold a baccalaureate degree and who wish to enter the teaching field, the Post-Baccalaureate Licensure – Teacher Education truly offers you the opportunity to build a program of study that helps you reach your unique career goals.
-Licensure is available in the following areas of choice:
+Designed for those who hold a baccalaureate degree and who wish to enter the teaching field, the Post-Baccalaureate Teaching License Certificate program truly offers you the opportunity to build a program of study that helps you reach your unique career goals.
+Certificate is available in the following areas of choice:

 - Early Childhood (Pre-K–5)